 Women from all corners of the United States have filed Zofran birth defect lawsuits.
 To help with pretrial evidence gathering and other procedures common to these lawsuits, all Zofran cases have been centralized in a Massachusetts District Court as part of a multi-district litigation (MDL, or mass tort).

 A mass tort allows each plaintiff to maintain their own lawyer and their own lawsuit.
 As of today, the Zofran MDL contains more than 230 claims—a number that is expected to grow as more mothers learn about Zofran birth defects and file lawsuits.

-At Morgan & Morgan, our lawyers help people injured by pharmaceuticals sue drug companies and hold them accountable for their dangerous and defective medications.
-We have years of experience handling these cases and know how to get victims the compensation they deserve.
-We’ve helped more than 200,000 clients win $2 billion in settlements and awards—and we only collect a fee if we resolve your case successfully.
+At ClassAction.com, our firm helps people injured by pharmaceuticals hold drug companies accountable for their dangerous and defective medications.
+We have helped more than 200,000 clients win $4 billion in settlements and awards—and we only collect a fee if we resolve your case successfully.

 To find out if you may be eligible for compensation, contact us today.